BartyzalRadek/MLNotes/docker_notes.md

      - starts with `/` -> go to client that will return static files
      - starts with `/api` -> call server with route without the `/api` part of the route

+#### Travis CI
+ - build the dev containers and runs tests on them
+ - build prod containers and puhs them to DockerHub

 #### NGINX setup
  - NGINX watches to requests from outside
  - `default.conf` = configuration file on NGINX: